Contrast Review

 Reviewed by JohnnRckr on Nov 29, 2013

-Contrast is an indie puzzle platformer developed by Compulsion Games for PS3, PS4, Xbox 360 and the PC.
+Contrast is an indie puzzle platformer developed by Compulsion Games for PS3, PS4, Xbox 360, and PC.
 Although the game is, quite frankly, visually alluring, the game itself just isn’t neither challenging enough, nor does it invite you to replay it.

-To wrap things up, I would dare to say Contrast is a beautifully well-built game when it comes to design, graphics and color; however, the studio forgot they were making a game.
-It is a moderately fun game and a good option if you have some time to kill, but it is definitively not a game to die for.
+To wrap things up, I would dare to say Contrast is a beautifully well-built game in terms of design, graphics, and color; however, the studio forgot they were making a game.
+It is a moderately fun game and a good option if you have some time to kill, but it is definitely not a game to die for.

 Subscriber, NoobFeed